American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Operator

-At this time, I would now like to turn the conference over to Ms. Liz Werner, Head of Investor Relations.
+At this time, I'd now like to turn the conference over to Ms. Liz Werner, Head of Investor Relations.
 Please go ahead, ma'am.

 Elizabeth A. Werner - American International Group, Inc.

 Thank you, Derrick.
-Before we get started this morning, I'd like to remind you that today's presentation may contain forward-looking statements, which are based on management's current expectations and are subject to uncertainty and changes in circumstances.
+And before we get started this morning, I'd like to remind you that today's presentation may contain forward-looking statements, which are based on management's current expectations and are subject to uncertainty and changes in circumstances.
 Any forward-looking statements are not guarantees of future performance or events.
 Actual performance and events may differ, possibly materially, from such forward-looking statements.

 Today's presentation may contain non-GAAP financial measures.
 The reconciliation of such measures to the most comparable GAAP figures is included in the slides for today's presentation and in our financial supplement, both of which are available on our website.

-This morning you'll have the opportunity to hear from various members of our senior management team, including Brian Duperreault, Sid Sankaran, Peter Zaffino and Kevin Hogan.
+This morning, you'll have the opportunity to hear from various members of our senior management team, including Brian Duperreault, Sid Sankaran, Peter Zaffino and Kevin Hogan.
 The format will follow that of past calls with one question and one follow-up.

 With that, I'd like to turn the call over to our CEO, Brian Duperreault.